sssimonyang/labtools/readme.md

 B_patient
 C_patient
 ```
 And make sure there is an line `patient=<some_patient>` in given script file.
-It will replace `<some_patient>` as given variable1_file.
+It will replace `<some_patient>` as given value from variable1_file.

 This type of variable can have one or more, if more than one, make sure the num of values consistent.

 ### single
-Single mode is just a simplst version if multiple.
+Single mode is just a simplst version of multiple.

 ## Other hint
-PBS class in pbs can be used by import and have qsub and other task submit related function.
+PBS class in pbs can be used by import and it has qsub and other task related function.

 ## pbs_template
 ```